n0uremam/xprojetcut/README.md

 ## Deploying to Netlify (serverless)

 Netlify can host the Flask app as a Python function while serving the `static/` assets directly.
-This prevents the default 404 page and keeps routing aligned with the Flask views:
+The included `netlify.toml` keeps deployment simple:

 1. Set your environment variables (`DATABASE_URL`, `APP_SECRET_KEY`, and any GitHub sync keys) in the Netlify site settings.
 2. Deploy the repository.
+The build command (`pip install -r netlify/functions/requirements.txt`) vendors Python dependencies for the function.
-Netlify will package `netlify/functions/app.py` with the included `templates/` and `static/` folders and expose it at `/.netlify/functions/app`.
+3. Netlify packages `netlify/functions/app.py` with the included `templates/` and `static/` folders and exposes it at `/.netlify/functions/app`.
-3. The `netlify.toml` redirect forwards all routes to the function while letting Netlify serve static files from the `static/` directory.
+4. The `_redirects` file and `netlify.toml` both forward every route to the function so users avoid Netlify's default 404 page.
-4. If Neon is used, ensure Netlify can reach it (e.g., allowlisting IPs or using a pooled connection string).
+5. If Neon is used, ensure Netlify can reach it (e.g., allowlisting IPs or using a pooled connection string).

 Local test with the Netlify CLI: